tracesynth/slide/README.md

 The experiments can be run using provided scripts.
-To reproduce all experiments related to \ToolName{}, execute:
+To reproduce all experiments related to TraceSynth, execute:

 ```
 cd /home/synth/slide/tests/experiment